dwoodjr/drexel-courses/GMAP 395/Module 2/GMAP 395 - ASN 2 - Brief.md

 > [!todo] What to Submit
 >1.
 README File:
->     - A Markdown or TXT file that explains your work:
+>     - A Markdown, TXT, or PDF file that explains your work:
 >         - Shader design techniques and inspirations.
 >         - Material setup and Unity scene configuration.
 >         - Challenges encountered and solutions implemented.
 > 2. Recorded Video (5–10 Minutes):
->     - A video walkthrough showcasing:
+>     - A ***Screen Recorded*** video walkthrough showcasing:
+>         - Record the Unity Scene and any other relevant DDC application used
 >         - Shader effects and how they align with the theme.
 >         - Material application in Unity and real-time demonstration of effects.
 >         - Integration of lights and post-processing(optional) to complement the shaders.

+> [!warning] Screenrecording
+> Download *OBS Studio* or some other comparable software, record your screen and talk me through your design process and other requirements specified in the document.

 > [!info] README Example Format
 >